JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 ## What is needed to have FP in YourLang
 You need the following elements:
- * Higher-order: functions that can be put in variables, passed to functions, and returned as results of functions
+ * Higher-order functions: functions can be put in variables, passed to other functions, and returned as results of functions
- * Currying: the ability to partially apply function arguments
+ * Currying: the ability to partially apply function arguments because the type is `a1 -> (a2 -> r)`
- * Anonymous (un-named) functions: e.g. the OCaml `(fun x -> x) 4`
+ * Anonymous (un-named) functions: e.g. in the OCaml `(fun x -> x) 4`
  * Closures: to implement the above FP features, the compiler/interpreter needs *closures*.
  * (Also, FP languages often have pattern matching and immutable data structures)